 If you're looking to book flights within Nigeria, Alternative Airlines is the flight search and booking site for you.
-We ticket all the major airlines, and many of the smaller regional airlines, that operate in Nigeria — including Arik Air and Air Peace.
-Simply use the search bar at the top of the page to begin — just type in your chosen departure and arrival destinations and dates of travel.
+We ticket all the major airlines, and many of the smaller regional airlines, that operate in Nigeria — including Arik Air, Air Peace, Med View Airlines, Dana Airways and more!
+Simply use the search bar at the top of the page to search between on any dates and between any destinations within Nigeria.

 When you book flights through Alternative Airlines, you can choose to pay using any of the 160 currencies that we offer, whether that's US Dollars, Euros, Pound Sterling, or even Nigerian Naira.
-We also offer over 25 payment options, including Airtel, which is a popular payment method in Nigeria.
+We also offer over 40 payment options, including Airtel.
 Or, spread the cost with one of our payment plan options.

 Below is a list of all of Nigeria's airlines which operate internal flights:

 Arik Air operates one of the most extensive networks in Nigeria, including domestic, regional and international flights.
 Arik Air has two major hub airports: Murtala Muhammed International Airport, in Lagos, and Nnamdi Azikiwe International Airport, in Abuja.